-Today, I’m really happy to say that we’ve got Fujifilm X100F samples in our first impressions post.
+Today, I’m really happy to say we’ve got Fujifilm X100F samples in our first impressions post.
 I’ve been super busy as of late, but I’m pretty glad to finally have the Fujifilm X100F in for review.
 On paper at least, the camera has a whole lot going for it.
-And it’s also fair to say that after a really long time, many users are going to be very happy with the camera and the progression that it’s taken.
+And it’s also fair to say that after a really long time, many users are going to be very happy with the camera and the progression it’s taken.
 Indeed, photographers like Rinzi Ruiz are doing some fantastic work with it.
-Overall, it’s pretty difficult to take a really awful photo with the camera; except in a few situations.
+Overall, it’s pretty difficult to take a really awful photo with the camera.

 The new Fujifilm X100F is here and brings with it a number of big upgrades from its predecessor.
 The Fujifilm X100 series of cameras have always been targeted at street and documentary photographers.
 They’re fantastic cameras that are both pretty and low profile in design.
 If you were to equate it to anything in the film world, it would be the Hexar AF.
 Since it’s inception, the camera has received a number of upgrades in image quality, autofocus, to the viewfinder, and in minor ways to the design.